 Austin is an awarded multi-instrumentalist, specializing in the fiddle, guitar, and claw-hammer banjo.
 He has been featured at the Country Music Hall of Fame and has performed at festivals and workshops throughout the United States and Europe.
 In addition to being a highly accomplished musician, Austin is also a skilled luthier who often performs with instruments of his own design and making.
 Austin was part of the inaugural class of the 2017 Tennessee Arts Commission Apprenticeship program, where he studied violin making under Charles Horner.
 Austin is a graduate of Middle Tennessee State University where he majored in audio production and minored in American music studies.
 He is a Bedford County native and enjoys preserving the history of the region through his music and craftsmanship.

-Seth attended luthier school in Red Wing, MN, and worked for Gallagher Guitar Company in Wartrace, TN, before joining the Carter Vintage repair staff in 2016 through 2019.
+Seth attended luthier school in Red Wing, MN at the Minnesota State College Southeast Technical, and worked for Gallagher Guitar Company in Wartrace, TN, before joining the Carter Vintage repair staff in 2016 through 2019.
 He has returned to apply his skills to repairs of Gallagher guitars.
-Seth shares: “I enjoy cycling, snowboarding, traveling, yoga, Polish folk music, studying Russian, taking things apart, and shopping for tools I may or may not need.”
+Seth received his B.S.
+Degree in Psychology from MTSU.

 Rachel is a local Murfreesboro graphic designer and graduate of MTSU.
 She was born and raised on the plains of Oklahoma, but relocated to middle Tennessee in the early 2000’s.
 Brought up in a family of musicians, she has a proclivity for instruments and sound.
 An artist herself, she carries a fondness for the care and consideration that the luthiers at Gallagher Guitar Co. put into every single guitar, each a masterpiece.
 She is not a stranger to working diligently alongside a team of people with almost 10 years in the service industry in middle Tennessee.
 Rachel is our graphic designer, social media coordinator, and retail manager at Gallagher Unplugged.